valotas/md-chat-workshop/README.md

-# MD Chat - An HTML5 chat based on Angular.js, firebase.io and PhoneGap
+# MD Chat Workshop - An HTML5 chat based on Angular.js, firebase.io

 md-chat is based on a simple Grunt.js stack that includes: